CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Published {{% ctx %}} Package Versions may be explicitly set as the Default Version for that {{% ctx %}} Package, meaning that a REST Request to execute a flow from that published {{% ctx %}} Package Version does not have to specify the Package Version.

-See the [Publish a Package Version tutorial][] for a step-by-step guide.
+See the [Publish a Package Version][Publish a Package Version tutorial] tutorial for a step-by-step guide.

 #### Set As Default Package